briandrum/codes.forchagrin.com/_chapters/chapter-1111-appeals-and-variances.md

     5. _(5)_ Whether the property owner purchased the property with knowledge of the zoning restriction;

-    6. _(6)_ Whether the property owner’s predicament feasibly can be obviated through some method other than a variance;
+    6. _(6)_ Whether the property owner's predicament feasibly can be obviated through some method other than a variance;

     7. _(7)_ Whether the spirit and intent behind the zoning requirement would be